 2).
 Triangular arbitrage, which involves price differences between three currencies on the same exchange.
 You try to take advantage of price differences through several conversions.
 For example, you buy BTC with USD, sell BTC to ETH, and convert ETH back to USD.

-While both approaches are legit can be profitable, it might be more challenging to discover opportunities for triangular arbitrage within the exchange.
+While all approaches are legit can be profitable, it might be more challenging to discover opportunities for triangular arbitrage within the exchange.
 Conversely, large volume trading on the same exchange might qualify you for attractive fee discounts that can have a positive impact on your profits.
 By far the easiest way to do crypto arbitrage is by using third-party arbitrage software, but then you will have to pay special attention to your service provider and how much their services cost.

-For the sake of simplicity, we will use examples of regular arbitrage below.
+For the sake of simplicity, we will use examples involving regular arbitrage below.

 Why Crypto Arbitrage Might Be Lucrative